Sector verification guidance

 - Demonstrations of strategies that overcome barriers to adoption of the most effective and efficient BMPs and conservation practices.

 The Innovative Nutrient and Sediment Reduction Grants Program is administered by the National Fish and Wildlife Foundation (NFWF) in cooperation with the U.S. Environmental Protection Agency and the Chesapeake Bay Program.
 The NFWF produces an annual report of the Chesapeake Bay Stewardship Fund to summarizes the collective impact of the grant investments made through both the Innovative Nutrient and Sediment Reduction and Small Watershed Grant programs.

-The request for pre-proposals is currently open and will close on February 28, 2020.
+The request for pre-proposals is currently closed.

 Innovative Nutrient and Sediment Reduction Grant Projects